Danfoss Inverter - Save Your Power

 This fact alone was enough to have me avoiding margarine for life and

-anything else that is hydrogenated this means hydrogen is added,
+anything else that is hydrogenated this means hydrogen is added, changing

 the molecular structure of the substance).